esmero/archipelago-documentation/docs/twig_recipe_cards.md

         {# Updated August 26th 2022, by Diego Pino.
 New checks/logic for mods_name_type_role_composed_or_more_namepart
         - Check first IF for a given namepart there is already reconciliaton.
         - IF not i check if there is a matching valueuri,
-        - IF NOT i leave the URL empty and use the value in the namepart (label) only?
+        - If not leave the URL empty and use the value in the namepart (label) only?
         - Only check/use mods_name_corporate/personal_namepart field IF there are no other fields
         - That specify Roles.
 Since normally in ISLANDORA that field (no role) is a Catch all names one
         - And in that case USE creator as the default ROLE